Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 Without a doubt, this romantic castle is one of the most iconic images of Germany.
 If you’re planning a visit to Germany, this one is a must to add to your itinerary.
 Luckily, it’s easy to reach from Munich and there are plenty of other beautiful Bavarian sights to see nearby.

-Why is Neuschwanstein known as the Disney castle?
+Why is Neuschwanstein known as the German Disney castle?

-One of the castle’s most famous visitors was Walt Disney.
+One of the 19th-century castle’s most famous visitors was Walt Disney.

 Disney visited Neuschwanstein Castle on a European vacation with his wife prior to the construction of Disneyland in California.
-Design elements of the fairytale-like Neuschwanstein later served as the inspiration for both Disneyland’s Sleeping Beauty castle in California and later Disney World’s Cinderella Castle in Florida.
+After visiting the German castle Disney later used design elements of the fairytale-like Neuschwanstein as the inspiration for both Disneyland’s Sleeping Beauty Castle in California and later Disney World’s Cinderella Castle in Florida.

-The castle’s silhouette is also the basis for the Disney logo shown prior to every Disney film.
+The silhouette of this German castle is also the basis for the Disney logo shown prior to every Disney movie.
+That’s why it’s become famous as the Disney Castle in Germany.

 Why was the castle never completed?

-As many as 6,000 people a day stroll through the castle in the height of the summer months.
+As many as 6,000 people a day stroll through the Byzantine-style castle in the high-season summer months.
 But ironically, Neuschwanstein’s vast labyrinth of rooms was constructed for just a single inhabitant.

-Commissioned by King Ludwig II of Bavaria, the elaborate palace was intended as a refuge for the reclusive king.
-Using his personal fortune instead of Bavarian public funds, construction on the palace began in 1869 and was intended to take 3 years to complete.
+Commissioned by King Ludwig II of Bavaria, known as the Mad King, the elaborate palace was intended as a refuge for the reclusive king.
+Using his personal fortune instead of Bavarian public funds, construction of Neuschwanstein Castle began in 1869 and was intended to take 3 years to complete.

 Ultimately, construction took 7 times longer than expected.
-Despite that, Ludwig moved into the unfinished castle in 1884.
-Sadly, those construction delays left the castle eternally unfinished when Ludwig died in 1886.
+Despite that, Ludwig moved into the unfinished castle in 1884 and slept just 11 nights there.
+Sadly, those construction delays left the castle eternally unfinished when the King of Bavaria died in 1886 under mysterious circumstances.

 Shortly after his death, the unfinished palace was opened to paying visitors.